The Best Small Business Accounting Software of 2018

 Xero, a cloud-based, full-featured accounting software and app, is our best overall choice for small businesses.
 Affordable pricing plans jam-packed with time-saving features, award-winning customer support, and unlimited users are just a few of the advantages Xero offers.
 With all of Xero’s plans, you can send invoices, track time and expenses, sync with bank accounts, manage inventory, pay bills, create reports, track purchase orders, and more.
 Plus, Xero integrates with more than 600 apps, so it may streamline even more steps for you.

 Xero scores big for supporting an unlimited number of users—many accounting applications limit this number or require you to pay extra to add users.
 Xero also offers robust reporting features, including sales, inventory, and purchase reports.
-It also offers financial reports, such as balance sheets, cash flow statements, and income statements.
-To learn more about financial statements, read 4 Best Tools for Creating a Financial Statement.
+It also offers financial statements, such as balance sheets, cash flow statements, and income statements so you can step away from throwing financial statements together yourself

 Xero’s award-winning customer service team offers free, unlimited 24/7 customer support via email or live chat.
 They don’t have inbound telephone support, but they do provide outbound support at a customer’s request.
 Other available resources include a video tutorial library, podcasts, and training courses.